Phil Lynott: Early years

 Lynott was introduced to music through his uncle Timothy's record collection, and became influenced by Motown and The Mamas & the Papas.
-He joined his first band, the Black Eagles in 1965 as a lead singer, playing popular covers in local clubs around Dublin.
-He attended the Christian Brothers School in Crumlin, where he became friends with Brian Downey, who was later persuaded to join the band from the Liffey Beats.
+He joined his first band, the Black Eagles, in 1965 as a lead singer, playing popular covers in local clubs around Dublin.
+He attended the Scoil Colm Christian Brothers' School on Armagh Road in Crumlin, where he became friends with Brian Downey, who was later persuaded to join the band from the Liffey Beats.
 The group fell apart due to the lack of interest of manager Joe Smith, particularly after the departure of his two sons, guitarists Danny and Frankie.

 Lynott then left the family home and moved into a flat in Clontarf, where he briefly joined the group Kama Sutra.
 It was in this band that he learned his frontman skills, and worked out how to interact with an audience.
 In early 1968, he teamed up with bassist Brendan 'Brush' Shiels to form Skid Row.
 Downey was not interested in Shiels' request to be the drummer, so the job went to Noel Bridgeman.
 The band signed a deal with Ted Carroll, who would later go on to manage Thin Lizzy, and played a variety of covers including "Eight Miles High", "Hey Jude" and several numbers by Jimi Hendrix.
 Because Lynott did not play an instrument at this point in his career, he instead manipulated his voice through an echo box during instrumental sections.
 He took to smearing boot polish under his eyes on stage to draw attention to himself, which he would continue to do throughout Lizzy's career later on, and regularly performed a mock fight with Shiels onstage to attract the crowd.
-In mid-1968, guitarist Bernard Cheevers quit to work full-time at the Guinness factory in Dublin, and was replaced by Belfast-born guitarist Gary Moore.
+In mid-1968, guitarist Bernard Cheevers quit to work full-time at the Guinness brewery in Dublin and was replaced by Belfast-born guitarist Gary Moore.